StereoKit/StereoKit/docs/Pages/Reference/Mesh/GenerateCylinder.md

 description: Generates a cylinder mesh, pre-sized to the given diameter and depth, UV coordinates are from a flattened top view right now.
 Additional development is needed for making better UVs for the edges.
 ---
 # [Mesh]({{site.url}}/Pages/Reference/Mesh.html).GenerateCylinder

 <div class='signature' markdown='1'>
 static [Mesh]({{site.url}}/Pages/Reference/Mesh.html) GenerateCylinder(float diameter, float depth, [Vec3]({{site.url}}/Pages/Reference/Vec3.html) direction, int subdivisions)
 </div>
-Generates a cylinder mesh, pre-sized to the given diameter and depth, UV coordinates are from a flattened top view right now.
-Additional development is needed for making better UVs for the edges.

 |  |  |
 |--|--|